 How Are Property and Assets Divided in a Divorce in Canada?

-But it’s crucial to understand how marital property and assets are viewed in Canadian divorce courts.
-The following information applies to couples who are legally married as well as those who have lived together for at least two years (known as a common-law marriage).
+But it’s crucial to understand how family property and assets are viewed in Canadian divorce.
+The following information applies to couples who are legally married as well as those who have lived together for at least two years (known as a common-law spousal relationship).

-In Saskatchewan, the law notes that all assets and debts acquired during the marriage should be divided on a 50/50 basis when the couple divorces.
+In Saskatchewan, the law notes that the net value of all assets and debts acquired during the marriage should be divided on a 50/50 basis when the couple divorces, subject to fair and equitable considerations.
 That means that the assets should be shared as equally as possible by the couple.

 Are There Exceptions to the 50/50 division?